LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W06-D2-ArrayMethods.md

 ## Announcements

-Spring term classes for Software Dev majors
+Registration is open.
+These are the spring term classes reccomended for Software Dev majors:

 - CS 233JS Intermediate JavaScript
 - WR 227 Technical Writing
-- CS 162N Computer Science 1: C# (.NET)
+- CS 161N Computer Science 1: C# (.NET)
 - CS 235IM Mobile App Development with JavaScript

 ## Q and A

 - Lab 5: Have you started it?
 Any questions?
-- Term project proposal.
-Be sure to post yours!
 - Does anyone have any questions about anything?

+## What's Due this Week

+- Term project proposal: Thursday
+- Reading quiz: Thursday
+- Lab 5 beta version: Sunday